Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Conclusions and future work

-A new datasets synthesis method based on datasets SCD for object detection is proposed in this paper.
-The method can effectively solve the domain shift.
-The experiment results show that the surfaces segmentation algorithm can effectively decompose the surfaces of the cartons and the contour reconstruction algorithm can effectively reconstruct a complete contour for the incomplete contour of the carton instance.
+In this work, we propose a data synthesis approach to quickly synthesize annotated training images and address the issue of cross-domain carton detection.
+Our method can completely decouple the texture of the carton, and the foreground texture replacement of the carton can make the synthesized images looks more real.
+And our method not only increase the performance of the source domain but also the target domain.
+At the same time, the random noise as foreground texture can reduce the harm of the subtle pixel artifacts to the model.

-Our method is not limited to the application of the carton data set and also applicable to the task of any rectangular instance.
-In the future, we will explore the application of this framework in one-shot learning, simpler surfaces segmentation algorithms and how to reduce the harm of the subtle pixel artifacts to the model.
+In the future, we will build a larger common carton stacking skeleton dataset.
+And we will explore the application of this framework in one-shot learning, synthesized images brightness adaptive, and how to further reduce the harm of the subtle pixel artifacts to the model.